MicrosoftDocs/azure-docs/articles/reliability/cross-region-replication-azure-no-pair.md

 ## Azure SQL Database
-For geo-replication in non-paired regions with Azure SQL Database, you can use:
+For geo-replication in nonpaired regions with Azure SQL Database, you can use:

 - [Failover group feature](/azure/azure-sql/database/failover-group-sql-db?view=azuresql&preserve-view=true) that replicates across any combination of Azure regions without any dependency on underlying storage GRS.

 - [Active geo-replication feature](/azure/azure-sql/database/active-geo-replication-overview?view=azuresql&preserve-view=true) to create a continuously synchronized readable secondary database for a primary database.
-The readable secondary database may be in the same Azure region as the primary or, more commonly, in a different region.
+The readable secondary database might be in the same Azure region as the primary or, more commonly, in a different region.
 This kind of readable secondary database is also known as a *geo-secondary* or *geo-replica*.

 ## Azure SQL Managed Instance
-For geo-replication in non-paired regions with Azure SQL Managed Instance, you can use:
+For geo-replication in nonpaired regions with Azure SQL Managed Instance, you can use:

 - [Failover group feature](/azure/azure-sql/managed-instance/failover-group-sql-mi?view=azuresql&preserve-view=true) that replicates across any combination of Azure regions without any dependency on underlying storage GRS.

 ## Azure Storage
-To achieve geo-replication in non-paired regions:
+To achieve geo-replication in nonpaired regions:

 - **For Azure Object Storage**: